 03 May 2020 A prairie of grief

 My hips shift back and forth to the cadence of my horse’s walk.
 Sheaths of alfalfa scrap against his belly as he plows through the sweet grass, beating down a new path with his legs and chest.
 His head bobs just above the prairie’s surface, and his body moves as if he swims across a creek, swollen after days of rain.
-Gathering burrs and dandelion seeds without intention, his mane knots up like a bird’s nest.
+His mane knots up like a bird’s nest and gathers burrs and dandelion seeds without intention.
 I loosen the reins.
 I trust this horse enough to close my eyes, sure that he will not run, and lean back in the saddle, my boots drifting in and out of the stirrups.
 The animal tolerates my listlessness.

 When the trill of a red-winged blackbird takes him by surprise, he stands stock still with pricked ears.
 Waiting.
 I push my fingers underneath his mane to feel the heat rising from his body and reach down between his front legs to touch his heartbeat, gripping his physique tightly when my tears begin.

 Long minutes pass before I realize my horse and I are no longer moving and that I am sitting on an island of pulsing muscle and blood in the middle of a prairie sea.
 For a time, Dino stands quietly, chewing on a blade of wheatgrass, stomping absently at the biting flies.
 I lie slumped forward over his neck like a wounded cowboy refusing to abandon her mount.
 His mane smells of dust and sage after a gentle rain.
 The sweet fragrance makes me cry harder, and the moistness soaks into the coarse strands of his mane I wind around my fingers.
 Growing impatient, Dino cranes his neck around and nudges my boot with his muzzle licking the leather, hoping to find the taste of salt on my hands; I offer my hand to satisfy his craving and rub my fingers against his lips.